romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 The bigger the pull request, the more complex the review process is.

 When reviewing a pull request, the attention level of a reviewer will inherently decrease after about ten minutes.
-Leading to bugs hitting production while they could have easily been discovered during the code review.
+This is leading to bugs hitting production while they could have easily been discovered during the code review.

 Even on big projects or feature, it is often easy to break up changes in several smaller pull requests.